Cy4Shot/ForgeWiki/docs/1.19.x/setup/configuration/buildscript.md

     10. This is the `data` run, which runs data generation scripts if present. *Make sure to replace `examplemod` with your Mod ID!*
     11. `Specification-Version` is the version of your mod when exported.
     12. `Implementation-Vendor` is the name of the author when exported.
 That's you!
+    13. This is the `gameTestServer` run, which runs registered game tests before exiting. *Make sure to replace `examplemod` with your Mod ID!*

 !!! warning "Changing the Buildscript"